 Upton Cressett welcomes group tours all year by appointment.
 We have welcomed hundreds of group visits, including classic car clubs civic societies, history groups, garden tour groups, Rotary clubs, WI and local guild groups, students, art and painting groups, archaeological groups and walking parties.

-We can accommodate group visits of all sizes, starting at eight to a maximum of fifty.
+We can accommodate group visits of all sizes, starting at fifteen to a maximum of fifty.
 Group tours are often led by the owner or a family member.
-Tour and tea (including home-made cake or scones) is £12.50 per head.
+Tour and tea (including home-made cake) is £12.50 per head.
 Buffet lunches are available for group tours with refreshments (including wine), starting at £20 per head.
 Sample group lunch menus available on request or download menus here.

 Please note Upton Cressett has a single lane access and is steep in parts.
 The road is a public road and maintained by Shropshire Council.
 We have an excellent relationship with a local coach company and can arrange transport for your group anywhere within a 100 mile radius at a highly competitive price.
 Due to the narrow lane, we cannot accommodate 50+ seater tourist coaches.
 However, we can arrange a shuttle service from the coach parking bay at the end of our lane for an additional charge.
 The ideal coach size is a mid-size coach (up to 39 seats).

 Classic car clubs – including Rolls Royce owners, the Bullnose Morris Club and local MG clubs – particularly enjoy their visits (often with lunch and a Hall tour) to Upton Cressett where we have become a popular club outing venue.
 Drivers especially enjoy the exhilarating and challenging three mile winding country lane, typical of the Shropshire Hills, that leads from the main A458 Bridgnorth-Shrewsbury road to the remote and romantic hamlet of Upton Cressett.